 That day was extremely emotional with many tears among the 12-or-so individuals as victim impact statements were read by Presseau’s mother, grandmother, aunts, his uncle, other relatives and friends.

 Both days Russell wore a black blazer, black pants and a white dress shirt with the collar up.
 He made no gestures to family members of the victim during impact statements, looking down for much of the proceedings.

 Coming in to court and leaving court, in leg shackles both days, he smiled at Burris, winked at her at one point, and at another was seen clearly to mouth: “Love you babe.”

 As part of defence submissions, Cronin pointed to three factors about his tragic upbringing: colonialism, the residential school system, and the child welfare system.
 Most of his elder family members were victims of the residential school system, and Russell spent his life in 60 to 65 different foster homes where he was both sexually and physically abused.

 He began drinking heavily at age 12, using crystal meth at 13, and spent considerable time in youth custody.
 All these were factors put forth in a Gladue report, which is used to describe an offender’s Indigenous history and is by itself a mitigating factor.

 “In custody he met a whole bunch of other boys who were angry and upset and that is the first sense of belonging he ever had,” Cronin said.
 “Which is not surprising but is certainly sad.”

-Justice Schultes reserved his decision, which is scheduled to be handed down on Feb.
+Justice Schultes reserved his decision, which was scheduled to be handed down on Feb.
 21 but was moved to March 6 in New Westminster.